-Recent earthquakes in Montana and other states remind us we all need to be prepared.
 Quakes strike without warning, leaving little time to act.
 Do you have emergency supplies and a plan in place?
-What can you do to prepare for an earthquake?
-Take action now with these steps:
+Being prepared is key to staying safe during an earthquake.
+Here’s how to prepare for an earthquake ahead of time.

 Check your home for earthquake hazards.
-FEMA has an informative poster you can download and use as an earthquake preparation checklist.
-This will help you secure items like water heaters, tall furniture, fixtures and more.
+FEMA offers a helpful poster that includes an earthquake preparation checklist advising you to secure items like water heaters, tall furniture, fixtures and more.
 If you own your home, assess your structure and enlist a professional to help you fix any weak areas.

 Use a portable container to stash emergency supplies like drinking water, nonperishable food, blankets and first-aid supplies.
 If the earthquake is severe, you could be cut off from emergency assistance for several days.
-Create a kit for each car you own.
+You should also create an earthquake preparation kit for each car you own.

-The next way to stay safe during an earthquake is to create an emergency plan.
-You may not all be together when an earthquake happens, so talk with your family members about where to go in the event of an emergency.
-Have an evacuation plan in place that includes possible safe spots in different directions since you won’t know which routes are navigable.
-Designate an out-of-state contact person whom everyone knows how to reach in the event cell communication is disabled and you are unable to connect with each other.
-This FEMA guide will help you create a family emergency communication plan you can share and practice.
+Next, you’ll need an emergency plan.
+You may get separated from family when an earthquake happens, so decide where you’ll all go in the event of an emergency.
+Have an evacuation plan in place that includes potential safe spots in different directions since you won’t know which routes will be navigable.
+Designate an out-of-state contact person everyone knows how to reach in the event cell communication is disabled and you are unable to connect with each other.
+This FEMA guide offers earthquake safety tips that will help you create a family emergency communication plan.

 Practice DROP, COVER, HOLD ON.
 If you’re indoors during an earthquake, stay there.
 As soon as you sense shaking, drop to your hands and knees so you aren’t knocked off balance.
 Cover your head and neck.
 If possible, crawl under a sturdy table or get near an interior wall.
 Hold on to whatever you’re using for shelter.
 Be mindful of furniture that could fall on you.
-The Centers for Disease Control and Prevention offers additional tips for specific rooms.
+The Centers for Disease Control and Prevention offers additional earthquake safety tips for indoors.

 If you’re outside when an earthquake starts, stay there.
 Do not try to get inside, and stay away from buildings.
 Avoid utility and fuel lines.
-Get to an open area and down on your hands and knees as soon as possible.
+Go to an open area and get down on your hands and knees as soon as possible.
 Cover your head and neck.
 If you’re in a vehicle, stop safely and move to the side of the road, away from wires and under- or overpasses.
-Stay in your car and use the radio for emergency alerts.
+Stay in your car and use the radio to listen for emergency alerts.

-If your home or area has incurred damage, look for hazards like fires, gas leaks, exposed wiring and unstable structures that could cause further damage or injury.
-Just be careful of your surroundings because aftershocks are common.
+If your home or area has incurred damage, look for hazards like fires, gas leaks, exposed wiring and unstable structures that could cause further damage or injury during aftershocks, which are common.

-We hope you never experience an earthquake, but if you do, your Farm Bureau agent will be there to assist in your time of need.
+We hope these tips help you rest easy knowing you’ve mastered how to prepare for an earthquake.
+And while we hope you never experience an earthquake, your Farm Bureau agent will be there to assist if you do.